We Are the World (album)

 We Are the World is a 1985 album that contains USA for Africa's "We Are the World", a superstar charity recording for famine relief efforts in Ethiopia.
-The album was released on April 1, 1985, by Columbia Records.
+The album was released on April 1, 1985, on LP by Columbia Records and on CD by PolyGram.

 In addition to the title track, the album includes nine previously unreleased songs by donating artists, including Prince, Steve Perry, Chicago, Bruce Springsteen and the E Street Band (a rendition of Jimmy Cliff's obscure "Trapped" recorded live at Meadowlands Arena on their Born in the U.S.A.
 Tour, which achieved considerable album-oriented rock radio airplay and topped the Mainstream Rock chart), Tina Turner and others.

 The album also includes another famine relief fundraising song, "Tears Are Not Enough", which was performed by Canadian supergroup Northern Lights.

 Prince and The Revolution recorded "4 the Tears in Your Eyes" for the album.
 A rare live version of the song, done for Live Aid, was included on Prince's The Hits/The B-Sides.

 Chicago's contribution, "Good for Nothing", would be the last single released with bass player Peter Cetera's lead vocals before he left the band.
 It was later included on the band's comprehensive 2003 compilation, The Box.

 The album was nominated for the Grammy Award for Album of the Year in 1986.